Defending Teachers Accused of a Crime

 Preliminary Investigation of Misconduct by a Teacher after an Arrest

-For public and private school teachers, certified educators, and other education professionals throughout the State of Florida, the Office of Professional Practices with the Florida Department of Education (DOE) is responsible for investigating allegations of misconduct.
+The Office of Professional Practices with the Florida Department of Education (DOE) is responsible for investigating allegations of misconduct throughout Florida for:

 Misconduct can include allegations that a misdemeanor or felony offense was committed either because of an arrest or the filing of formal charges.
 Allegations of misconduct can even include misdemeanor traffic offenses when the arresting officer gives you the notice to appear in court.